johnalison/obsidian-notes/Journal/18 October 2024 Friday.md

 - Having problems greping bridges
 - Checked that the output .pkl files are all there as expected
 - sent mail...
 Bridges2 still having problems
-- Submitting jobs to write out FvT
+- Submitted jobs to write out FvT

 Organizing CV